-Services that are covered for you What you must pay when you get these services benefit when your doctor and the hospice medical director have given you a terminal prognosis certifying that you're terminally ill and have 6 months or less to live if your illness runs its normal course.
-Your hospice doctor can be a network provider or an out-of-network provider.
-Covered services include: Drugs for symptom control and pain relief Short-term respite care Home care For hospice services and for services that are covered by Medicare Part A or B and are related to your terminal prognosis: Original Medicare (rather than our plan) will pay for your hospice services and any Part A and Part B services related to your terminal prognosis.
+Services that are covered for you What you must pay when you get these services Hospice care (continued) For hospice services and for services that are covered by Medicare Part A or B and are related to your terminal prognosis: Original Medicare (rather than our plan) will pay for your hospice services and any Part A and Part B services related to your terminal prognosis.
 While you are in the hospice program, your hospice provider will bill Original Medicare for the services that Original Medicare pays for.
-For services that are covered by Medicare Part A or B and are not related to your terminal prognosis: If you need non-emergency, non-urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal prognosis; your cost for these services depends on whether you use a provider in our plan's network: If you obtain the covered services from a network provider, you only pay the plan cost-sharing amount for in-network services If you obtain the covered services from an out-of-network provider, you pay the cost-sharing under Fee-for-Service Medicare (Original Medicare) terminal prognosis are paid for by Original Medicare, not our plan.
-Physician service cost sharing may apply for hospice consultation services.
-See the "Physician/ Practitioner Services" section of this chart for information on cost sharing.

-Services that are covered for you What you must pay when you get these services Hospice care (continued) For services that are covered by our plan but are not covered by Medicare Part A or B: Our plan will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
+For services that are covered by Medicare Part A or B and are not related to your terminal prognosis: If you need non-emergency, non-urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal prognosis, your cost for these services depends on whether you use a provider in our plan's network: If you obtain the covered services from a network provider, you only pay the plan cost-sharing amount for in-network services If you obtain the covered services from an out-of-network provider, you pay the cost sharing under Fee-for-Service Medicare (Original Medicare) For services that are covered by our plan but are not covered by Medicare Part A or B: Our plan will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
 You pay your plan cost-sharing amount for these services.
 For drugs that may be covered by the plan's Part D benefit: Drugs are never covered by both hospice and our plan at the same time.
-For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare- certified hospice?).
-Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
-Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit.
-Water Immunizations Some Part B drugs require prior authorization to be covered.
-Covered Medicare Part B services include: Pneumonia vaccine Flu shots, once each flu season in the fall and No prior authorization is required for pneumonia or influenza vaccines. winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B Other vaccines if you are at risk and they meet There is no coinsurance, copayment, or deductible for the pneumonia, influenza, and Hepatitis B vaccines.
-Medicare Part B coverage rules We also cover some vaccines under our Part D For other Medicare-covered vaccines (if you are at risk and they meet Medicare Part B prescription drug benefit. coverage rules), please refer to the Medicare Part B prescription drugs section of this chart for applicable cost-sharing.
+For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice).
+Note: If you need non-hospice care (care that is not related to your authorization to be covered.